Henderson High School Henderson High School

 Akonga learn to:

-- about encryption, which cover: passwords, HTTP(S), any major development in encryption (e.g. private / public key), policies, or practices of a
+• About encryption, which covers: passwords, HTTP(S), any major development in encryption (e.g. private/public key), policies, or practices of a

 multi-national technology corporation.

-- about artificial intelligence, which cover: online chat, common issues, self-driving cars, evaluating, adoption, policies, or practices of a multi-
+• About artificial intelligence, which covers: online chat, common issues, self-driving cars, evaluating, adoption, policies, or practices of a multi-national technology corporation*.

 Learning Areas: